Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Understand the inner world of a person.

-In the work of Leo Tolstoy, the Caucasian prisoner, to whom the author himself gave the subtitle "true", Kostylin is a minor character.
-His image was introduced for comparison with the main character - Zhilin.
+In Leo Tolstoy’s work Prisoner of the Caucasus, to which the author himself gave the subtitle “true story,” Kostylin is a minor character.
+His image is introduced for comparison with the main character, Zhilin.

-The events described in the work take place in the summertime in the Caucasus, during the war.
-There is a Russian garrison in a distant fortress.
-It is impossible to move freely along the roads even during the day - the Tatars will either be killed or taken prisoner.
+The events described in the work take place in the summer in the Caucasus, during the war.
+There is a Russian garrison in a remote fortress.
+You cannot move freely on the roads even during the day - the Tatars will either kill you or take you into captivity.
 Twice a week, detachments of soldiers passed between the fortresses, under whose protection other people moved.
-Kostylin once went with one of these detachments.
+Kostylin once left with one of these detachments.

 Kostylin is an officer in the Russian army.
-Together with Zhilin, he drove ahead of the delayed detachment.
-Kostylin's physique is full, he is red from the heat, and he does not want to wait for the detachment.
-In addition, he has a gun, and he is on horseback - in the event of a chase, he hopes to escape.
-When the enemies were really close - about thirty Tatars against two officers - he rushed to his heels, not even thinking to help his comrade in trouble, Zhilin.
+Together with Zhilin, he rode ahead of the delayed detachment.
+Kostylin’s physique is plump, he is red from the heat, and he is reluctant to wait for the detachment.
+In addition, he has a gun, and he is riding a horse - in case of a chase, he hopes to escape.
+When the enemies were really nearby - about thirty Tatars against two officers - he took to his heels, not even thinking about helping his comrade, Zhilin, who was in trouble.

-The Tatars captured Zhilin, but at first he hoped that at least Kostylin was saved.
+The Tatars caught Zilina, but at first he hoped that at least Kostylin had escaped.
 They met already in captivity.
-It turned out that the horse stopped at Kostylin, and the gun misfired.
-So he was taken prisoner - barefoot and tattered.
-He did not argue with the Tatars, like Zhilin, but immediately wrote a letter home to send a ransom - five thousand rubles.
-Kostylin was completely discouraged, but Zhilin did not shy away, he managed to insist that they be fed with a friend, they gave them clothes, kept them together (at least it was more fun), and took the blocks off their feet for the night.
+It turned out that the horse stopped under Kostylin, and the gun misfired.
+So he was captured - barefoot and ragged.
+He did not contradict the Tatars, like Zhilin, but immediately wrote a letter home asking for a ransom of five thousand rubles to be sent.
+Kostylin completely lost heart, but Zhilin was not afraid, he managed to insist that he and his friend be fed, given clothes, kept together (at least it’s more fun), and the stocks are removed from their feet at night.

-In captivity, Kostylin only counted the days - he waited for him to be released, and slept.
-And Zhilin did not mess around, he established himself as a jack of all trades, and even a doctor.
-He was allowed to walk around the aul, and he tried to scout the way home, preparing to escape.
-When he found out where to run, Kostylin refused: they say, we don't know the road, and we won't get there overnight.
-But still Zhilin persuaded him - they fled at night.
-Kostylin quickly began to lag behind, kept walking and groaning, and then completely exhausted.
-Only Zhilin did not abandon him - he could not leave his comrade in trouble, although he would have gone to his own people long ago: he dragged the fat man Kostylin on himself.
-The Tatars noticed them, caught them, hammered them into the stocks and threw them into the pit.
+In captivity, Kostylin only counted the days - he waited for him to be released and slept.
+But Zhilin was not idle, he established himself as a jack of all trades, and even a doctor.
+He was allowed to walk around the village, and he tried to scout out the way home, preparing to escape.
+When he found out where to run, Kostylin refused: they say, we don’t know the road, and we won’t get there overnight.
+But Zhilin nevertheless persuaded him - they fled at night.
+Kostylin quickly began to fall behind, kept walking and groaning, and then became completely exhausted.
+Only Zhilin did not abandon him - he could not leave his comrade in trouble, although alone he would have gone to his own people long ago: he dragged the fat man Kostylin on himself.
+The Tatars noticed them, caught them, put them in stocks and threw them into a hole.

-Zhilin managed to persuade the owner's daughter Dina to help him escape, and with great difficulty got to his own.
-But Kostylin did not go with him, he lost heart - only a month later he was redeemed for five thousand, and they brought him barely alive.
+Zhilin managed to persuade the owner’s daughter Dina to help him escape, and with great difficulty he reached his people.
+But Kostylin did not go with him, he became faint-hearted - only a month later they ransomed him for five thousand, and brought him back barely alive.

 From the very beginning, Kostylin showed himself to be an arrogant coward and a cowardly person.
-He threw a comrade in trouble without even trying to help him.
-Once captured, he readily wrote home with a request to send a ransom, although his comrade, feeling sorry for his poor mother, did not expect a ransom in advance.
-A large, strong man, Kostylin let down his companion during the escape, could not overpower himself and, in essence, showed himself and his comrade to the Tatars.
-He refused a second escape, even realizing that there was almost no chance of surviving in captivity.
+He left his comrade in trouble without even trying to help him.
+Having been captured, he readily wrote home with a request to send a ransom, although his comrade, feeling sorry for his poor mother, did not count on the ransom in advance.
+A large, strong man, Kostylin let down his comrade during the escape, could not overcome himself and essentially exposed himself and his comrade to the Tatars.
+He refused a second escape, even realizing that there was almost no chance of surviving captivity.

 The author treats Kostylin with disapproval, clearly emphasizing the weakness of his spirit.
-The meaning of this character emphasizes the courage, ingenuity, strength of mind of the main character - Zhilin.
-Indeed, in fact, there were two "Caucasian captives", but one overcame difficulties and fled, and the second voluntarily remained in captivity.
+The meaning of this character emphasizes the courage, ingenuity, and fortitude of the main character, Zhilin.
+After all, in fact, there were two “Caucasian captives”, but one overcame difficulties and escaped, and the second voluntarily remained in captivity.

-The composition of Kostylin in the work of the Prisoner of the Caucasus
+Kostylin’s essay in the work Prisoner of the Caucasus

-Kostylin is one of the two main characters in Leo Tolstoy's story "Prisoner of the Caucasus".
+Kostylin is one of the two main characters in Lev Nikolaevich Tolstoy’s story “Prisoner of the Caucasus.”
 He is an officer who, together with his new comrade Zhilin, was captured by the Tatars.
-Kostylin is opposite to him, both in character and in appearance.
-Outwardly, this is a large, awkward, tall, fat and clumsy man.
+Kostylin is the opposite of him, both in character and in appearance.
+Outwardly, he is a big, clumsy, tall, fat and clumsy man.
 He is in poor health.

-Once Kostylin was given a vacation.
-He drove home.
-On the way, he met Zhilin, who was also going to rest.
+One day Kostylin was given leave.
+He went home.
+Along the way, he met Zhilin, who was also planning to rest.
 Due to the fact that the roads are not safe, it was decided to go together.
-Suddenly they were attacked by the Tatars.
-They wanted to take them prisoner, and then demand a rather large ransom.
+Suddenly the Tatars attacked them.
+They wanted to take them prisoner and then demand a fairly large ransom.
 Zhilin told Kostylin to shoot.
 He turned out to be a coward.
 Kostylin betrayed his new comrade and fled.
-This he certainly did not succeed, the Tatars had horses.
+Of course, he did not succeed; the Tatars had horses.
 Zhilin was tied up, Kostylin was caught up and also neutralized.
-Both were thrown into the aul.
+Both were thrown into the village.

-While Kostylin and Zhilin were in captivity, the traitor did not want to show himself from a good side.
+While Kostylin and Zhilin were in captivity, the traitor did not want to show his good side.
 The Tatars ordered the prisoners to write a ransom letter.
 Kostylin immediately gave up and wrote a letter.
 He said that his family was rich, they would find five thousand.
 Zhilin said that they should be fed and only after that he would write a letter.
-He indicated the address is incorrect, so as not to get it.
+He indicated the wrong address so that it would not reach him.
 He came up with an escape plan.
-Fortunately, the escape was a success.
+Fortunately the escape was successful.
 Kostylin decided to run with him.
 But, unfortunately, here he also did not show his courage and willpower.
-He kept repeating that his legs hurt badly, his shoes were rubbing heavily.
-As a result, Zhilin had to carry it on himself, as a result of which the Tatar noticed them and returned them to the aul.
-Kostylin was a pessimist, as he did not believe that it was possible to escape.
+He kept saying that his feet hurt a lot, his shoes were rubbing a lot.
+As a result, Zhilin had to carry it on himself, as a result of which a Tatar noticed them and returned them to the village.
+Kostylin was a pessimist because he did not believe that it was possible to escape.

-By the actions of this character, you can understand that he is a very unreliable person.
+Based on the actions of this character, one can understand that he is a very unreliable person.
 Kostylin does not know how to endure, he has no willpower.
 He's also a coward.
-Kostylin was not used to difficulties due to the fact that he was too pampered gentleman.
+Kostylin was not used to difficulties due to the fact that he was too pampered a gentleman.
 He does not know how to make important decisions on his own.
-His surname (Kostylin) comes from the word "crutch".
-That is, support for people with leg problems.
-Apparently the author is hinting in this way either that the officer also has problems with his legs, or that he should be a support for a person, that he can be relied on.
-But unfortunately the first option will be suitable for this character.
+His last name (Kostylin) comes from the word “crutch”.
+That is, support for people who have problems with their legs.
+Apparently the author is hinting in this way either that the officer also has problems with his legs, or that he should be a support for a person, that you can rely on him.
+But unfortunately, the first option will suit this character.

 The second time the cowardly officer did not want to run.
-He preferred to sit quietly and wait for the ransom.
-Zhilin managed to escape, and a ransom came for Kostylyn a month later.
-They took him away barely alive.
-He was very worn out.
+He chose to sit quietly and wait for the ransom.
+Zhilin managed to escape, and the ransom came for Kostylin a month later.
+He was taken away barely alive.
+He was very exhausted.

 Option 3

-On the way, the Tatars attacked Zhilin and Kostylin.
+On the way, Zhilin and Kostylin were attacked by the Tatars.
 Kostylin was cowardly and could not shoot the Tatars.
-Due to cowardice, Zhilin was the first to be captured.
+Because of cowardice, Zhilin was the first to be captured.
 Kostilin did not manage to escape far, and he was captured along with his comrade.
 Once captured, the officer also showed his cowardice.
-He did everything that the Tatars told him.
+He did everything the Tatars told him.
 On their orders, he wrote a letter to his relatives asking them to pay a ransom of 5,000 gold coins for him.
-At the same time, he gave out all the savings and property of the family.
+At the same time, he gave away all the family’s savings and property.
 And Zhilin demanded that they be fed and after that he wrote a letter.
-To confuse enemies, he indicated the wrong address of relatives.
+To confuse his enemies, he indicated the wrong address of his relatives.

 While in captivity, the officer was looking forward to being released.
-All his free time he did nothing but sleep.
+All he did in his free time was sleep.
 And Zhilin showed his best qualities and became a master, at the same time a doctor in the camp.
-He was allowed to walk freely around the camp.
-He entered the records and looked for an escape route.
+He was allowed to roam freely around the camp.
+He entered notes and looked for an escape route.
 After a long search, he found a way to escape.
 And Kostilin came up with several reasons not to run away, and completely refused to leave the camp.

 They managed to escape.
-Here Kostylin showed himself not from the best side.
+Here Kostylin did not show his best side.
 To escape further they had to constantly walk.
 And Kostylin was a pessimist and constantly complained that his legs hurt.
-With a pessimistic attitude, he insisted that his shoes were blistering.
-To save comrade Zhilin dragged him on himself.
+With a pessimistic attitude, he insisted that his shoes were causing calluses.
+To save his comrade, Zhilin dragged him on himself.
 So the Tatar noticed them, and they returned to the camp.

-Calling him Kostylin, the author wanted the hero to become a support for the common people and be able to help everyone.
-After tightening the measures, Kostylin refused to flee and remained in the camp.
-And Zhilin was able to make friends with the owner's daughter, who helped him escape.
-And Kostylin stayed in the camp for another month.
+By calling him Kostylin, the author wanted the hero to become a support for the common people and be able to help everyone.
+After tougher measures, Kostylin refused to flee and remained in the camp.
+And Zhilin was able to make friends with the owner’s daughter, who helped him escape.
+And Kostylin remained in the camp for another month.
 A month later, his relatives paid a ransom for him and brought the officer home in poor condition.

 • Venetsianov A.G.

-From an early age he showed love for drawing.
-At first he studied on his own, without mentors.
-He showed a special craving for portrait painting.
+From an early age he showed a love for drawing.
+At first I studied on my own, without mentors.
+He showed a special affinity for portraiture.

-Zhilin and Kostylin are the heroes of the story "Prisoner of the Caucasus" by L.N.
+Zhilin and Kostylin are the heroes of the story “Prisoner of the Caucasus” by L.N.
 Tolstoy.
 They are both Russian officers.
-They take part in the war for the annexation of the Caucasus to Russia.
-Zhilin received a letter from his mother, who asks to come to her before her death, to say goodbye.
+They are participating in the war for the annexation of the Caucasus to Russia.
+Zhilin received a letter from his mother, who asks him to come to her before his death, to say goodbye.
 The loving son set off on the road almost without thinking.
 However, it was impossible to go alone.
-We could have caught and killed the Tatars.
+The Tatars could have caught and killed them.
 We rode in a group, but very slowly.
 Zhilin and Kostylin decided to go forward alone.
 Zhilin was careful and prudent.
-After making sure that Kostylin had a loaded gun and a saber in his scabbard, he decided to climb the mountain and see if the Tatars were coming.
-As soon as he climbed on a horse to the top, he saw those whom he did not want to see.
-Not far from him were the Tatars, who noticed the officer.
-Zhilin was brave and, thinking that if he reached the gun (it was Kostylin's), they would be saved, shouted to Kostylin.
-But the cowardly officer was afraid for his life and ran away. by doing a vile deed.
+Having made sure that Kostylin had a loaded gun and a saber in his scabbard, he decided to climb the mountain and see if the Tatars were coming.
+As soon as he rode his horse to the top, he saw those whom he did not want to see.
+The Tatars stood very close to him, having noticed the officer.
+Zhilin was brave and, thinking that if he reached the gun (Kostylin had it), they would be saved, he shouted to Kostylin.
+But the cowardly officer was afraid for his life and ran away. having committed a vile act.
 Both officers were taken prisoner, where they met.
-The chief of the Tatars said that a ransom must be paid in order to release them.
-(5000 rubles).
-Kostylin immediately wrote a letter home to send the money.
-And Zhilin said. that if they killed him, they would not get anything at all, ordered him to wait.
-He sent a letter to another address.
-He felt sorry for his seriously ill mother, but they didn’t have such money.
-More of Zhilin's relatives had no one.
-He thought.
+The chief of the Tatars said that they needed to pay a ransom in order to release them (5,000 rubles).
+Kostylin immediately wrote a letter home asking for the money to be sent.
+And Zhilin said. that if they killed him they would get nothing at all, he told him to wait.
+He sent the letter to another address.
+He felt sorry for his seriously ill mother, but they didn’t have that kind of money.
+Zhilin had no other relatives.
+He thought. that he could escape.
 In captivity, Zhilin dug a tunnel at night, and during the day he made dolls for the girl Dina.
-The girl in return brought him cakes and milk.
-Lazy Kostylin did nothing all day, and slept at night.
-And then the day came. when everything was ready to escape, they fled with Kostylin.
-They rubbed their legs against the stones and had to carry the weak Kostylin, so they were caught and put in a big pit, but Dina brought a stick and helped Zhilin escape.
-This time Kostylin was afraid to run away.
-Zhilin managed to reach his friends.
-Kostylin was redeemed for 5,000 rubles only a month later.
-As a result, in Tolstoy's story "Prisoner of the Caucasus" Zhilin shows courage and bravery, and Kostylin - laziness, cowardice and weakness.
+In return, the girl brought him cakes and milk.
+Lazy Kostylin did nothing all day and slept at night.
+And then the day came. when everything was ready to escape.
+They fled with Kostylin.
+They rubbed their feet on the stones and had to carry the weak Kostylin.
+That’s why they were caught.
+They were put in a large hole, but Dina brought a stick and helped Zhilin escape.
+This time Kostylin was afraid to run.
+Zhilin managed to reach his own people.
+Kostylin was redeemed only a month later for 5,000 rubles.
+As a result, in Tolstoy’s story “Prisoner of the Caucasus,” Zhilin shows courage and bravery, and Kostylin shows laziness, cowardice and weakness.